tomatolog/manticore/docs/8_sphinxql_reference/call_keywords_syntax.rst

     CALL KEYWORDS(text, index [, options])

-CALL KEYWORDS statement, introduced in version 1.10-beta, splits text into particular keywords.
+CALL KEYWORDS statement splits text into particular keywords.
 It returns tokenized and normalized forms of the keywords, and, optionally, keyword statistics.
-Since version 2.2.2-beta it also returns the position of each keyword in the query and all forms of tokenized keywords in the case that lemmatizers were used.
+It also returns the position of each keyword in the query and all forms of tokenized keywords in the case that lemmatizers were used.

-``text`` is the text to break down to keywords. ``index`` is the name of the index from which to take the text processing settings. ``options`` prior 2.3.2-beta, is an optional boolean parameter that specifies whether to return document and hit occurrence statistics. ``options`` starting with 2.3.2-beta, can also accept parameters for configuring folding depending on tokenization settings:
+``text`` is the text to break down to keywords. ``index`` is the name of the index from which to take the text processing settings. ``options``, is an optional boolean parameter that specifies whether to return document and hit occurrence statistics. ``options`` can also accept parameters for configuring folding depending on tokenization settings:

 -  ``stats`` - show statistics of keywords, default is 0